Skip to content

 Some experts think that the phrase “business model” is being used to mean so many fuzzy and half-baked business plans nowadays because of the advent of the Internet.
 They believe that all it takes, these days, is to have some web-based business model with some unrealistic means of getting profit spell out, then boom a presumptive new business is born – which, by the way, fail 95% of the time.

 As Magretta, the editor of Harvard Business Review stated in her article titled “Why Business Model Matter”, the phrase “business model” was one of the great buzzwords of the Internet boom, which people routinely invoked to mean all manners of flaw business plans.
-She said a company did not need any clear a strategy, or some special competence, or even any customers at times but a web-based business model that promised some out of this world profit in some unknown future.
+She said a company did not need any clear strategy, or some special competence, or even any customers at times but a web-based business model that promised some out of this world profit in some unknown future.
 Because such business models lack substance, they always fail woefully and the investors that bought into it end of losing their monies.

 Variations, most especially, in existing companies business models come in different forms.
 Some will come and change the process of doing business, while others, everything else will remain the same, but will open/target an entirely new market.
 Only the business owner (s) can tell, based on their target objectives, what the business model is going to look like.